BSc (Hons) Audio Engineering & Production

 If you’re unsure how many points you have you can use the UCAS tariff calculator.

 Remember that qualifications such as Graded Examinations in Music Performance and Arts Award (Gold) can also count towards your UCAS points – check the tariff calculator!

-Applicants are expected to have at least a ‘C’ in GCSEs Maths and English.
+All applicants are expected to have at least a ‘C’ in GCSEs Maths and English Language or equivalent.
 Non-UK applicants will need to have an English Language qualification at International Level B2 or higher, such as an IELTS of 6.0 or better (with no component below 5.5).
 Students with equivalent qualifications will also be accepted.
 If your application is successful, you will be invited to an interview where you will have the opportunity to talk about your work, influences and interests.
 Ideal applicants will have a keen interest in sound, music and technology.
 You are welcome to bring any relevant examples of work with you, if you have them.